GA-SF-ADI/adi-2-resources/week-2-intro-android/09-thursday-lists/lessons/debugging-android-2/readme.md

 * Given sample code, set a breakpoint and look at the current state
 * Given a stack trace, identify which lines are within your application
 * Describe what a stack trace is saying
+* Understand different types of log message
+* Use toasts to provide message to the user

 ### Preparation
 *Before this lesson, students should read over the following lessons:*